Electrode Material Innovations for Enhanced EV Safety

 A method to manufacture lithium battery positive electrode materials with a concentration gradient that improves stability and cycling life compared to conventional materials.
 The method involves coating the core particle with a barrier layer to prevent diffusion of transition metals during subsequent thermal treatment.
 This prevents degradation at high temperatures while still allowing a continuous concentration gradient between the core and outer shell layers.
 The barrier layer prevents sharp compositional boundaries and interfaces that can cause defects and instability.

-11. Innovative Carbon Material for Improved Lithium-Ion Battery Electrodes
+11. Graphitized Carbon Material with Specific Particle Morphology and Surface Chemistry for Lithium-Ion Battery Electrodes

 SHOWA DENKO K.K., 2017